Updated: Jul 30

 When it comes time to figure out your own artistic use of vibrato, work with a professional who can coach you every step of the way.

-If you’d like to know more from a vocal training perspective, check out “All the good shakes” where I present four strategies to create vibrato, and four strategies to control it.
+If you’d like to know more from a vocal training perspective, check out this webinar, where I present four strategies to create vibrato, and four strategies to control it.